Thiwanka49/Ceyloncoffee-Research/README.md

 # ☕ Ceyloncoffee
 ### *AI-Powered Decision Support for Sri Lankan Coffee Industry*

 This project is a multi component AI system designed to improve coffee farming, processing, logistics, and export decision making in Sri Lanka.
-Each module targets a specific real-world challenge from plant diseases to price prediction and resource allocation.
+Each module targets a specific real world challenge from plant diseases to price prediction and resource allocation.

 ---